- Home

 Breastfeeding

-Talk to a breast care nurse or lactation consultant about any concerns you have about breastfeeding after a reconstruction.
+You can ask a breast care nurse or lactation consultant any questions you have about breastfeeding after a reconstruction.

 View the Cancer Council NSW editorial policy.